HerobrineTV/SMM1-Level-Downloader/README.md

 Just copy the inside of the folders in your desired Mario Maker 1 Savefile in one of the course files.

-# Where do the Testing Levels Come from?
+# Where do the Official Testing Levels Come from?
 The Testing Levels come from 2 Archives which tell theyre Official Testing Levels, but If thats true we will never know.
 You will probably notice, that I didnt add all of them cuz theyre alot.
 So feel free to download New ones and add them to:
 "SMMDownloader\Data\OfficialCourses\OriginalFiles"